vernisaz/simple_rust_zip/README.md

 ```
 The underline code will automatically add correct file permissions on UNIX systems.

+There is nothing to prevent you to continue adding a content after storing, and
+then to store again.
+But remember that repeating storing will overwrite a
+previosly stored zip unless you change its name.
+A repeating store can be
+useful in a case of an error like an insufficient disk space hoping that after some time
+more space will be available.

+## Limitations

+A created zip file can't exceed 2GB.
+A zip entry can't exceed available RAM size.
+Streaming can't be used, because same zip content gets updated after an initial
+writing.

 ## Building the crate

 Obtain the RustBee first.
 It's an alternative tool to Cargo.
 You may need to build it for your platform.